-PROXY STATEMENT FOR THE 2012 ANNUAL MEETING OF SHAREHOLDERS

-TO BE HELD ON APRIL 17, 2012
+PROXY STATEMENT FOR THE 2014 ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON APRIL 16, 2014

-This Proxy Statement is being furnished to holders of shares of common stock of Banco Latinoamericano de Comercio Exterior, S.A. (hereinafter called the "Bank") in connection with the solicitation by the Board of Directors of the Bank (the "Board") of proxies to be used at the 2012 annual meeting of shareholders (the "Annual Meeting") to be held on Tuesday, April 17, 2012, at the Panama Marriott Hotel, Calle 52 and Ricardo Arias, Panama City, Republic of Panama, at 10:00 a.m.
+This Proxy Statement is being furnished to holders of shares of common stock of Banco Latinoamericano de Comercio Exterior, S.A. (hereinafter called the "Bank") in connection with the solicitation by the Board of Directors of the Bank (the "Board") of proxies to be used at the 2014 annual meeting of shareholders (the "Annual Meeting") to be held on Wednesday, April 16, 2014, at Panama Marriott Hotel, Calle 52 and Ricardo Arias, Panama City, Republic of Panama, at 10:00 a.m.
 (Panama time), and at any postponements or adjournments thereof.
 Unless the context otherwise requires, all references to the Annual Meeting in this Proxy Statement will mean the Annual Meeting and any postponements or adjournments thereof.